Essential tremor: Pathophysiology

 Essential tremor is one of the most prevalent and poorly-understood neurological disorders.
 Clinical, physiological and imaging studies point to involvement of the cerebellum and/or cerebellothalamocortical circuits.
 The traditional model for essential tremor, the olivary hypothesis, suggests that ET is caused by abnormal electrical activity in the inferior olivary nucleus.
 This activity makes neurons fire in a regular, synchronized way, which then disrupts signals to the cerebellum and leads to tremors.
-However, recent studies, especially those examining brain tissue, propose a new hypothesis that ET may be a neurodegenerative disease focused in the cerebellum, differing from the old theory.
+However, studies, especially those examining brain tissue, propose a new hypothesis that ET may be a neurodegenerative disease focused in the cerebellum, differing from the old theory.
 Changes in the cerebellum could also be mediated by alcoholic beverage consumption.
 Purkinje cells are especially susceptible to ethanol excitotoxicity.
 Impairment of Purkinje synapses is a component of cerebellar degradation that could underlie essential tremor.
 Some cases have Lewy bodies in the locus ceruleus.
 ET cases that progress to Parkinson's disease are less likely to have had cerebellar problems.
-Recent neuroimaging studies have suggested that the efficiency of the overall brain functional network in ET is disrupted.
+Neuroimaging studies have suggested that the efficiency of the overall brain functional network in ET is disrupted.

 In 2012, the National Toxicology Program concluded that sufficient evidence exists of an association between blood lead exposure at levels >10 μg/dl and essential tremor in adults, and limited evidence at blood lead levels >5 μg/dl.